PD-22/wico/README.md

 ### Origin

-This started as a quick private project to fix my earphones by resoldering the wires.
-The challenge was to generate all possible wiring combinations.

-My earphones had two main components requiring connection to the circuit:
+The project originated from a practical need to generate wiring combinations for an earphone repair.
+It involved dealing with two key components:

-1. The AUX audio connector jack had 4 wires - green, red, copper, blue - connecting to one side of the circuit with joints named: Left, Right, Ground, Microphone.
+1. An AUX audio connector jack with four wires (green, red, copper, blue) for connections like Left, Right, Ground, and Microphone.

-2. The pair of speakers had 3 wires combined - green, red, copper - connecting to the other side of the circuit with joints named: Left, Right, Ground.
+2. A pair of speakers with three combined wires (green, red, copper) connecting to Left, Right, and Ground.

 ![Earphone Circuit Wiring Diagram](diagram.svg)

-### Naive Solution
+### Initial Solution

-The initial version of the code, totaling 50 lines, produced a simple JSON output consisting of 124 possible wiring combinations:
+The first version of the code produced 124 possible wiring combinations in a JSON format.
+This version laid the groundwork for more complex solutions:

 ```javascript
 [